atgu/bge_analysis/concordance/README.md

 We used a few metrics for evaluating GLIMPSE's imputation accuracy:
 1. Concordance (including sensitivity, precision, and non-reference concordance)
+2. Non-reference concordance stratifying SNPs by their local ancestry backgrounds
-2. Aggregate R2 (squared Pearson's correlation)
+3. Aggregate R2 (squared Pearson's correlation)
-3. Aggregate R2 but stratefying SNPs by their local ancestry backgrounds.
+4. Aggregate R2 but stratifying SNPs by their local ancestry backgrounds

 See `examples.ipynb` for how to run these scripts and expected outputs.